 Skip to main content

-SimSwarm's intellectual lineage traces through two earlier projects — MiroFish and MiroShark — but today's engine does not bundle or depend on either of them.
-SimSwarm is a native, MIT-licensed rewrite that reimplements the ideas it found valuable in its own architecture, carrying over none of the upstream framework or structure — though a few specific algorithms (belief-update heuristics, AMM market math) were ported, as the engine source notes.
+SimSwarm's intellectual lineage traces through two earlier projects, MiroFish and MiroShark, but today's engine does not bundle or depend on either of them.
+SimSwarm is a native, MIT-licensed rewrite that reimplements the ideas it found valuable in its own architecture.
+That includes a clean-room reimplementation of the belief and prediction-market modules, written from a behavioral specification rather than carried over from the AGPL source.
 This page explains where it came from and what actually changed.

 The lineage